Qiskit/qiskit-metapackage/docs/getting_started.rst

   suited for your use case.
 This is done with the user config file.
 By default the user config file should be located in ~/.qiskit/settings.conf and is a .ini file.

-  For example, ta settings.conf file for setting a Matplotlib drawer is:
+  For example, a settings.conf file for setting a Matplotlib drawer is:

   .. code-block:: text